Liz-Conway/MathsBuddy/README.md

     - FlexBox is used to give responsive layouts
     - Media Queries are used for each different screen size the tool will be used on.
 - Navigation
-    - Straightforward navigation enabling users to move easily from one part of the site to another.
+    - Straightforward navigation enabling students to move easily from one part of the site to another.
     - When a student ventures onto a page which is not navigable from the main navigation bar, a secondary breadcrumb navigation bar is engaged, which allows the student to navigate all the way back to a main page.
     - The secondary breadcrumb navigation bar also allows the student to go to the next and previous pages at the same level.
 I.E.  If the student is on the Number types *topic* page, he can go to the Algebra *topic* page or the Trigonometry *topic* page.
 Also, if the student is on the Number types *exam questions* page, he can go to the Algebra *exam questions* page or the Trigonometry *exam questions* page.
 - Image Treatment
     - Images are compressed to reduce download times.  [tinypng.com](https://tinypng.com) and [tinyjpg.com](https://tinyjpg.com) were used to compress the  image files.
     - Multiple versions of each image are used, with smaller images used for smaller devices.
 This reduces the download times for tablets and especially mobile devices.
-The HTML5 <source> element is used and its *srcset* attribute is set to show the smaller image at lower screen widths.
+The HTML5 *source* element is used and its *srcset* attribute is set to show the smaller image at lower screen widths.
 For background images, a media query is used in CSS to set the background image to a smaller image when the screen size falls below a particular size.
 - Video Treatment
     - All videos are made available in mp4, webm and ogg formats.
 Videos were converted to webm format using [wem.to](https://webm.to/video-webm), and to ogg format using [onlineconverter.com](https://www.onlineconverter.com/video-to-ogg).
 The HTML5 *source* element is used and its *src* attribute is set to point to the correct version.
 Its *type* attribute is set to tell the browser which format this src is pointing to.
     - Text is set within the *video* element.
 This text will be displayed if the student's browser does not support the video element.
     - The video on the home page is set to play automatically and to loop.
-This is because the video is intended as a background video, its sound is muted and the colours have a low saturation so they will not distract the user.
+This is because the video is intended as a background video, its sound is muted and the colours have a low saturation so they will not distract the student.
-    - All other videos are not autoplay and allow the user to control their playback.
+    - All other videos are not autoplay and allow the student to control their playback.
     - Some videos are served from the MathsBuddy site.
     - Videos served from external sites are displayed within an iframe.
 - Non-image/video treatment